Frequently Asked Questions

 +

 No. AI at Production Soup is a tool, not a decision-maker.
-Every creative direction, every strategic choice, and every final deliverable is reviewed and approved by Daniel Figur—someone with 15 years of experience directing campaigns for Nike, AT&T, and Coca-Cola.
-The AI accelerates the parts of production that do not require creative judgment (research compilation, format checking, performance tracking) so the producer can spend more time on the parts that do (strategy, storytelling, and quality).
+Every creative direction, strategic choice, and final deliverable is reviewed by Daniel Figur, who has 15+ years of experience across Nike, AT&T, Coca-Cola, Intel, and other major-brand work.
+The tools support the parts of production that do not need a big philosophical meeting, so Daniel can spend more time on strategy, storytelling, and quality.

 Process & Pricing